telerik/blazor-docs/components/grid/grouping.md

 }
 ````

->caption How groping works in the Telerik grid
+>caption How grouping works in the Telerik grid

 ![](images/grouping-overview.gif)